Large Language Models and Causal Inference in Collaboration: A Survey: Introduction

 \section{Introduction}

 Recently Large Language Models (LLMs) have showcased remarkable versatility across a spectrum of critical tasks.
-An LLM is adept at tasks such as copywriting, enhancing original sentences with their distinct style and voice, responding to knowledge base queries, generating code, solving mathematical problems, and performing classification or generation tasks tailored to user requirements.
-Moreover, there has been a recent expansion into multi-modal variants, such as Large Visual Language Models (LVLMs) or Large Multi-modal Language Models, which broaden their input/output capabilities to encompass various modalities.
+Moreover, there has been a recent expansion into multi-modal variants, such as Large Vision Language Models (VLMs) or Multi-modal Large Language Models (MLLMs), which broaden their input/output capabilities to encompass various modalities.
 This evolution has significantly enhanced both the potential and range of applications of these models.

-In this survey, our primary focus is on Transformer-based Large Language Models (LLMs).
-The capability of LLMs is fundamentally rooted in their inference abilities, which dictates their proficiency in comprehending, processing, and providing solutions to various inquiries, as well as their adaptability to societally impactful domains.
+In this survey, our primary focus is on Transformer-based LLMs and LVLMs.

+The capability of LLMs is fundamentally rooted in their inference abilities, which dictates their proficiency in comprehending, processing, and providing solutions to various inquiries, as well as their adaptability to societally impactful domains~\cite{zhao2023survey}.
 Consequently, extensive research efforts have been dedicated to measuring and enhancing these capabilities, ranging from assessing the reasoning abilities of LLMs to scrutinizing their decision-making processes and addressing challenges such as concept alignment across different modalities and mitigating hallucination.
-In addition, since LLMs are trained on extensive human knowledge with billions of parameters, they sometimes face challenges in appropriately prioritizing or downplaying what they have learned in different scenarios.
-This can lead to issues such as domain shift, where the model's performance degrades on data that differ from the training set, and long-tail bias, where infrequent examples are not handled as effectively.

-In many instances, language tasks require not only predicting or generating text based on patterns in the data but also understanding the underlying causal mechanisms driving these patterns.
-Causal inference has shown great potential in improving predictive accuracy, fairness, robustness, and explainability of Natural Language Processing (NLP) models~\cite{feder-etal-2022-causal}.
-With the advent of generative LLMs, a significant transformation has occurred across various NLP fields, attracting increased research interest in applying causal inference to address LLM-related challenges and augment their functionality.
-Such transformation also motivates this survey to outline causal methodologies and their implementation in LLMs, emphasizing their role in enriching our comprehension and application of language models.
+Meanwhile, causal inference has shown great potential in improving predictive accuracy, fairness, robustness, and explainability of Natural Language Processing (NLP) models~\cite{feder-etal-2022-causal}, With LLMs revolutionizing various language processing tasks, there is a growing trend in applying causal inference to address LLM-related challenges and enhance their functionality.
+This survey outlines causal methodologies and their implementation in LLMs, emphasizing their role in enriching our comprehension and application of language models.